kurtfm/palantiri/readme.md

 This will run the tests and bundle the core app and dependencies for distribution.

-## getting ready to bunlde for a release
+## getting ready to bundle for a release
 When you feel you have something ready to roll (tests look good).
 Run this:

 ```